Kauavitorio/Kauavitorio/README.md

 More about me:
 - :school: I'm a systems development student at Etec Basilides De Godoy (São Paulo Capital)
-- :star: Fun fact: my favorite series are This is Us and Anne with an E
 - 💬  Contact me [here](https://www.kauavitorio.com/contato)
 <br/>